JeremyBraithwaite/dragonpie/README.md

 # dragonpie
-Arduino Leonardo Keyboard Emulator for Dragon 32 Keyboard
+Arduino Leonardo Keyboard Emulator for Dragon 32 Keyboard to be used as a RetroPi keyboard

 This sketch allows you to use the Dragon 32/64 Keyboard as a USB emulator for a Raspberry Pi build.

-The sketch used the Break key to access special characters
+The sketch useds the Break key to access special characters (see keyboard layout image)

+Will add more details soon.